geraldnguyen/simple-correlation-id/README.md

-This is a simple correlation id generator where the purpose is to simplify the generation of correlation id
+This is a simple correlation id generator with the goal of simplifying the generation of correlation id

-A correlation id has the following format: `<source system>-<pretty-unique-id>`
+A correlation id should have the following format: `<source system>-<pretty-unique-id>` so that we can tell immediately:
+- What it is e.g. a correlation id, not some UUID
+- Where it originated

-My gut feeling tells me that the following are good candidates to the `<pretty-unique-id>` part
+In my opinion, the following are good candidates to the `<pretty-unique-id>` part
 - [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier): should be pretty unique
-- A timestamp e.g. 1666797049350 from `Date.now()`: pretty good for low concurrency website
+- A timestamp e.g. 1666797049350 from `Date.now()`: so that we knows when did the request happened, pretty good for low concurrency website
-- A combination of session id with, says, a timestamp.
-Personally I consider user Id to be a good session id, hence `<user id>-<timestamp>` is a valid example e.g. `johndoe-1666797049350`
+- A combination of session id with, says, a timestamp: so that we know from which session the request was triggered.
+A user Id can be a good session id, hence `<user id>-<timestamp>` is a valid example, e.g. `johndoe-1666797049350`
-- A combination of session id with a timestamp and a random number e.g. `johndoe-1666797049350-2514`
+- A combination of session id with a timestamp and a random number: so that even with high concurrency, the chance of colision is low, e.g. `johndoe-1666797049350-2514`

-Introducing this **simple-correlation-id** package
+Examples:
+- `ui-123e4567-e89b-12d3-a456-426614174000`
+- `ui-1666797049350`
+- `storefront-johndoe-1666797049350`
+- `shop-johndoe-1666797049350-2514`

 Sample Usages (adapted from unit tests):